ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 There are a few restrictions:

-- Any code that you didn’t write must be cited on the last page of your `pa4-written` pdf that goes along with your submission to `pa4-written`
+- Any code that you didn’t write must be cited in your `pa4-written` submission

   - __Example:__ You and another student chat online about the solution, you figure out a particular helper method together.
-The last page of your `pa4-written` pdf should say “The FOO function was developed in collaboration with Firstname Lastname”
+You should say “The FOO function was developed in collaboration with Firstname Lastname”

   - __Example:__ On an open assignment, a student posts the recursive method calls they used to solve a problem you were struggling with.
-The last page of your `pa4-written` pdf should say “I used the code from https://piazza.com/class/id-of-post”.
+You should say “I used the code from https://piazza.com/class/id-of-post”.

-- Anyone you work with in-person must be noted on the last page of your `pa4-written` pdf
+- Anyone you work with in-person must be noted in your `pa4-written` submission

   - __Example:__ You and another student sit next to each other in the lab, and point out mistakes and errors to one another as you work through the assignment.
 As a result, your solutions are substantially similar.
-The last page of your `pa4-written` pdf should say “I collaborated with Firstname Lastname to develop my solution.”
+You should say “I collaborated with Firstname Lastname to develop my solution.”

 - You cannot share an entire repository of code or paste an entire solution into Piazza.
 Keep snippets to reasonable, descriptive chunks of code; think a dozen lines or so to get the point across.
 - You still cannot use code that you find online (no copying code from StackOverflow or blogs online), or get assistance or code from students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.